triciamarier/triciamarier.github.io/essays/not-the-end.md

 ## Design Patterns

 Design patterns are a solution to a problem that occurs commonly and can be used in multiple situations.
 At first I thought design patterns are pretty complex, and also thought they weren't that important.
 However, I learned that I've been using them this whole time without even knowing that I was using it.
 I think design patterns can be applied beyond web application in almost anything to help solve problems that can occur in life.
-Although we may face hardships, challenges, and struggles in work, life, and personal experiences, I think that design patterns are created because of them.
+Although we may face hardships, challenges, and struggles in work and life, I think that design patterns are created in these moments by those who are able to work through adversity and use their personal experiences to thus come forward with a design pattern that will help others solve or work through those problems.
 There will never be a stop to the creation of new design patterns and so anyone has the ability to discover a new design pattern after putting in enough work and effort, and that will to help make life more easier for everyone.

 ## Agile Project Management